firebase/quickstart-ios/authentication/README.md

 - In Xcode, [add a custom URL scheme for your reversed client ID](https://developers.google.com/identity/sign-in/ios/start-integrating#add_a_url_scheme_to_your_project).
     - You can find this in the `GoogleService-Info.plist`.
 This is the value associated with the **`REVERSED_CLIENT_ID`** key in the  `GoogleService-Info.plist` file.
-    - For the `URL Type`'s **Identifier**, feel free to put whatever.
-Something like "Firebase Auth" adds some context for what the reversed link is related to.
+    - For the `URL Type`'s **Identifier**, something like "Firebase Auth" adds some context for what the reversed link is related to.
     - In Xcode, select the quickstart's target and navigate to the `Info` tab.
 Look for the `URL Types` section.
-Expand the section and select the first 'URL Type' and paste in the URL
+Expand the section and add a 'URL Type' and by pasting in the URL and, optionally, adding an identifier

 - Run the app on your device or simulator.

 - Choose **Google** under **Identity Providers** to launch the **Google Sign In** flow

+- See the [Getting Started with Google Sign In guide](https://firebase.google.com/docs/auth/ios/google-signin) for more details.

 ### Sign in with Apple

 As outlined in the docs, **Sign in with Apple** requires enabling the *Sign In with Apple* [`Capability`](https://developer.apple.com/documentation/xcode/adding_capabilities_to_your_app) in this quickstart's Xcode project.
-Please visit the [Firebase docs](firebase auth apple) for more info.

 #### Start by going to the [Firebase Console](https://console.firebase.google.com) and navigate to your project: